-Here are our top five places for to enjoy wildflowers in the Asheville, North Carolina, area of the Blue Ridge Mountains (pic above is the Yellow Lady Slipper Orchid, blooming in late April):
+Here are six places for to enjoy wildflowers in the Asheville, North Carolina, area of the Blue Ridge Mountains (pic above is the Yellow Lady Slipper Orchid, blooming in late April):

 1. Great Smoky Mountains National Park: The Great Smoky Mountains National Park is a world-renowned preserve of wildflower diversity—over 1,660 kinds of flowering plants are found in the park, more than in any other North American national park.
 In fact, the park is sometimes referred to as the “Wildflower National Park.”
 From the earliest hepaticas and spring-beauties in the late winter to the last asters in the late fall, blooming flowers can be found year-round in the park.
 A group of flowers known as spring ephemerals begins the yearly show.
 Ephemerals are so named because they appear above ground only in late winter and early spring, then flower, fruit, and die back within a short two month period.
 They emerge from February through April, and are gone (dormant) by May or June.
 This remarkable group of plants is adapted to the rhythm of the overstory trees.
 Ephemerals appear before deciduous trees leaf out, when full sunlight is streaming to the forest floor.
 This is also a time when soil moisture is high and soil nutrients are plentiful due to the decomposition of tree leaves that fell the previous autumn.
 The ephemerals exploit these conditions—they flower, fruit, and their above-ground parts decay before summer gets into full swing.
 The peak of spring wildflower blooming usually occurs in mid- to late-April at lower elevations in the park, and a few weeks later on the highest peaks.
 Spring ephemerals include flowers such as trillium (the park has 10 different species), lady slipper orchids, showy orchis, crested dwarf iris, fire pink, columbine, bleeding heart, phacelia, jack-in-the-pulpit, little brown jugs, and violets, to name just a few.
 For a great wildflower walk, take the Oconaluftee River Trail, an easy, three mile roundtrip, riverside walk begins at Oconaluftee Visitor Center located two miles north of Cherokee, NC on US-441.